 Pickled banana peppers are quick and easy, plus they are a tasty addition to sandwiches, pizza or just as a snack.
+Another quick and easy pickle is my curtido recipe.

 My banana pepper plants have been rather prolific and for this I am grateful.
 As most of you who are regular visitors to this little space already know, I went a little overboard in planting.
 I have a tendency to overdo things and this was no exception.